1961Z/miniature-spork/docs/index.md

-## Welcome to Avi Dubes Page
+## Welcome to 1961Z Page

 You can use the [editor on GitHub](https://github.com/1961Z/miniature-spork/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Who am I
+### Who are we

-I am the lead Programmer for the team 1961Z and I love pizza.
+We are a team located in Cumming, Georgia and are one of the top teams in the world.
+We also love to help our commuity.

 ```c++
 cout << "Hello World"